Project Manus is MIT’s effort to upgrade campus makerspaces and foster student maker communities.

 - Long-term: After Phase 2, MIT will have over 45 major makerspaces that occupy more than 150,000 ft2.
 Project Manus is slated to become the MIT office that will see to the continued function and evolution of these spaces.

 Phase I programs include:

 Mobius – MIT has over 45 major makerspaces that make up MIT’s makersystem!
 Mobius is the one-stop-shop “window” into that system.
-The Mobius mobile app enables students, faculty and staff to find the resources they need, pay for materials/usage fees, demonstrate training credentials and contact makerspace managers regarding access and training.
+The Mobius web app enables students, faculty and staff to find the resources they need, pay for materials/usage fees, demonstrate training credentials and contact makerspace managers regarding access and training.
 Mobius was launched in March 2016 and now has over 2,000 MIT users.
 We are working to develop Mobius so that other schools can leverage the investments already made through the Make Impact Consortium.

 Maker Safety – We have been working with MIT’s Environment, Health and Safety (EHS) office to review and adapt MIT’s policies, procedures and training standards so that we maintain a high level of safety within makerspaces, while providing broader and more rapid student access to maker resources.